 - Supervision to prevent dangerous activities

 - Proper inspection

 The court could see any of these things as a potential duty that the owner or operator owes its patrons.
 If the operator breached this duty by failing to maintain the facility, failing to enforce safety rules, or otherwise failing to keep participants safe, they could be liable for any injuries that negligence causes.
 Many injuries occur because the park’s staff fails to intervene in instances of roughhousing, “double bouncing,” or other dangerous activities in the park.

 In some cases, you may sign a waiver or the facility might have “at your own risk” signs posted.
 However, some of these conditions might not hold up to legal scrutiny and may not bar your lawsuit.
 In most cases, you can still sue someone else for injuries.
 This means that if another guest at the trampoline park was acting unreasonably or disobeyed the rules and caused your injuries, you may be able to sue them.
 Coverage for the injuries may be paid through various insurance policies, and you may be entitled to substantial damages for the injuries you faced.

 Call Our Maryland Trampoline Injury Lawyers for a Free Legal Consultation

-If you or your child was injured at a trampoline park in Maryland, call Rice, Murtha & Psoras today.
+If you or your child was injured at a trampoline park in Maryland, call the Maryland personal injury lawyers at Rice, Murtha & Psoras today.
 Our Maryland trampoline injury attorneys represent victims and their families, and we work to get our clients the financial compensation they need.
 This can often include compensation for your medical bills, lost wages, pain and suffering, and other damages resulting from the accident.
 For a free legal consultation on your case and help understanding what your claim is worth, call our law offices today at (410) 694-7291.